by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits revised 11/29/2011

 Short term medical insurance (STM) has been the most popular type of health insurance purchased online since the early development of online enrollment systems.
 These policies provide strong coverage at a low cost through a wide range of reputable insurance companies.
 But there are a few important things every potential policy holder should know before enrolling in short term medical insurance:

-1. Know the reason for the low price.
+1. Understand the reason for the low price.
 STM is typically the least expensive type of major medical insurance, often priced at 1/2 the monthly cost of renewable coverage, specifically because it does not cover the cost of treating pre-existing medical conditions.
 In addition, this coverage is exempted from some other provisions of state and federal health insurance law that would otherwise increase the cost or limit availability of this type of insurance.

 3. Nationwide coverage; network providers not required.
 The coverage is equally effective throughout the entire United States and may be used with any doctor or hospital.
 STM does not require the use of PPO network providers.
 The simplicity of the coverage is one of the most attractive features.